br3ndonland/R-guide/R-guide.md

   - Example for loop (from DataCamp data analysis and statistical inference course, also see Verzani simpleR p.48):

-      - > In this example, we want to iterate the two lines of code
+    > In this example, we want to iterate the two lines of code inside
-        > inside the curly braces that take a random sample of size 50
+    > the curly braces that take a random sample of size 50 from area
-        > from area then save the mean of that sample into the sample
+    > then save the mean of that sample into the sample means50 vector.
-        > means50 vector.
-Without the for loop, this would be painful:
+    > Without the for loop, this would be painful:

     ``` r
     sample_means50 <- rep(NA, 5000)
     samp <- sample(area, 50)
     sample_means50[1] <- mean(samp)
     samp <- sample(area, 50)
     sample_means50[2] <- mean(samp)
     samp <- sample(area, 50)
     sample_means50[3] <- mean(samp)
     samp <- sample(area, 50)
     sample_means50[4] <- mean(samp)
     ```

-        > and so on… With the for loop, these thousands of lines of code
+    > and so on… With the for loop, these thousands of lines of code are
-        > are compressed into a handful of
+    > compressed into a handful of
     lines:

     ``` r
-        # The 'ames' data frame and 'area' and 'price' objects are already loaded into the workspace
+    # The 'ames' data frame and 'area' and 'price' objects are already loaded
     # Set up an empty vector of 5000 NAs to store sample means:
     sample_means50 = rep(NA, 5000)
-        # Take 5000 samples of size 50 of 'area' and store all of them in 'sample_means50'.
+    # Take 5000 samples of size 50 of 'area' and store in 'sample_means50'.
     # Also print 'i' (the index counter):
     for (i in 1:5000)
     {
       samp = sample(area, 50)
       sample_means50[i] = mean(samp)
       print(i)
     }
     ```

-      - > In the first line we initialize a vector.
-In this case, we
+    > In the first line we initialize a vector.
+In this case, we created
-        > created a vector of 5000 NAs called `sample means50`.
-This
+    > a vector of 5000 NAs called `sample means50`.
+This vector will
-        > vector will store values generated within the for loop.
-NA
+    > store values generated within the for loop.
+NA means not
-        > means not available, and in this case they’re used as
+    > available, and in this case they’re used as placeholders until we
-        > placeholders until we fill in the values with actual sample
+    > fill in the values with actual sample means.
+NA is also often used
-        > means.
-NA is also often used for missing data in R.
+    > for missing data in R.
+    >

-      - > The second line calls the for loop itself.
+    > The second line calls the for loop itself.
 The syntax can be
-        > loosely read as, “for every element `i` from 1 to 5000, run
+    > loosely read as, “for every element `i` from 1 to 5000, run the
-        > the following lines of code”.
-You can think of `i` as the
+    > following lines of code”.
+You can think of `i` as the counter that
-        > counter that keeps track of which loop you’re on.
-Therefore,
+    > keeps track of which loop you’re on.
+Therefore, more precisely,
-        > more precisely, the loop will run once when `i`=1, then once
+    > the loop will run once when `i`=1, then once when `i`=2, and so on
-        > when `i`=2, and so on up to `i`=5000.
+    > up to `i`=5000.
+    >

-      - > The body of the for loop is the part inside the curly braces,
+    > The body of the for loop is the part inside the curly braces, and
-        > and this set of code is run for each value of `i`.
-Here, on
+    > this set of code is run for each value of `i`.
+Here, on every
-        > every loop, we take a random sample of size 50 from `area`
+    > loop, we take a random sample of size 50 from `area` (note: the
-        > (note: the sample size can be previously defined by creating a
+    > sample size can be previously defined by creating a vector), take
-        > vector), take its mean, and store it as the ith element of
+    > its mean, and store it as the ith element of `sample_means50`.
+In
-        > `sample_means50`.
-In order to display that this is really
-        > happening, we asked R to print `i` at each iteration.
-This
+    > order to display that this is really happening, we asked R to
-        > line of code is optional and is only used for displaying
+    > print `i` at each iteration.
+This line of code is optional and is
-        > what’s going on while the for loop is running.
+    > only used for displaying what’s going on while the for loop is
+    > running.
+    >

-      - > The for loop allows us to not just run the code 5000 times,
+    > The for loop allows us to not just run the code 5000 times, but to
-        > but to neatly package the results, element by element, into
+    > neatly package the results, element by element, into the empty
-        > the empty vector that we initialized at the outset.
+    > vector that we initialized at the outset.
+You can also run

-      - > You can also run multiple distributions through the same for
+    > multiple distributions through the same for
-        > loop:
+    loop:

     ``` r
-        # The 'ames' data frame and 'area' and 'price' objects are already loaded into the workspace
+    # The 'ames' data frame and 'area' and 'price' objects are already loaded

     # Initialize the sample distributions:
     sample_means10 = rep(NA, 5000)
     sample_means100 = rep(NA, 5000)

     # Run the for loop:
     for (i in 1:5000) {
       samp = sample(area, 10)
       sample_means10[i] = mean(samp)
       samp = sample(area, 100)
       sample_means100[i] = mean(samp)
     }
     ```

-      - > Don’t worry about the fact that `samp` is used for the name of
+    > Don’t worry about the fact that `samp` is used for the name of two
-        > two different objects.
-In the second command of the for loop,
+    > different objects.
+In the second command of the for loop, the mean
-        > the mean of `samp` is saved to the relevant place in the
+    > of `samp` is saved to the relevant place in the vector
-        > vector `sample_means10`.
-With the mean saved, we’re now free
+    > `sample_means10`.
+With the mean saved, we’re now free to overwrite
-        > to overwrite the object samp with a new sample, this time of
+    > the object samp with a new sample, this time of size 100.
+In
-        > size 100.
-In general, anytime you create an object using a
+    > general, anytime you create an object using a name that is already
-        > name that is already in use, the old object will get replaced
+    > in use, the old object will get replaced with the new one, i.e. R
-        > with the new one, i.e. R will write over the existing object
+    > will write over the existing object with the new one, which is
-        > with the new one, which is something you want to be careful
+    > something you want to be careful about if you don’t intend to do
-        > about if you don’t intend to do so."
+    > so."
+    >

-  - > Another example: Obtain a random sample, calculate the sample’s
+    > Another example: Obtain a random sample, calculate the sample’s
     > mean and standard deviation, use these statistics to calculate a
     > confidence interval, repeat steps (1)-(3) 50 times.

     ``` r
-    # The 'ames' data frame is already loaded into the workspace
+    # The 'ames' data frame is already loaded

     # Initialize 'samp_mean', 'samp_sd' and 'n':
     samp_mean = rep(NA, 50)